Michael R. Cogliandro

 Challenging the Advanced Learner

 Differentiation isn’t just about kids who are struggling.
-It applies to the other end of the spectrum as well.
-There was another student, affectionately known as "Smalls", who was probably the highest naturally achieving student in 4th grade overall.
+It applies to the other end of the spectrum too.
+There was another student, affectionately known as “Smalls,” who was probably the highest naturally achieving student in 4th grade overall.
 He was also a coding prodigy who finished a two-month curriculum in three weeks.
-Instead of giving him more "busy work," I made him my Assistant Teacher.
+Instead of giving him more “busy work,” I made him my Assistant Teacher.
 Teaching his peers kept him engaged and solidified that he really knew his stuff.

 2022 – Present